GET THE HELP YOU DESERVE

 Monte Nido Newport Beach

 Using the same philosophy and protocols of Monte Nido residential programs, Monte Nido’s Eating Disorder Center of Newport Beach is a day treatment and intensive outpatient eating disorder treatment program located in the Newport Beach area of California.
-Monte Nido’s Eating Disorder Center of Newport Beach serves as a stand-alone facility for male or female adolescent and adult clients in need of a partial hospitalization or intensive outpatient level of care for recovery.
+Monte Nido’s Eating Disorder Center of Newport Beach serves as a stand-alone facility for adolescent and adult clients in need of a partial hospitalization or intensive outpatient level of care for recovery.
 We also offer step-down options from Monte Nido Residential Treatment Programs or other facilities.
 Since clients spend most of the day inside, a semi-private outside atrium is available where clients can relax during breaks.
 Local restaurants, except when clients dine out, cater food.

 Monte Nido Eating Disorder Center of Newport Beach is Joint Commission Accredited.